Easy Chicken Fajitas

 • Two whole chicken breasts (about 12 ounces each), 2 cups chopped, cooked chicken; one broiler/fryer (about 3 pounds), 2½ cups chopped, cooked chicken.

-• 6-inch flour tortillas
+• Warm flour tortillas according to package directions.

 • Reduced-fat sour cream (optional)